OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/visual_scripting/README.md

 ## Inputs

-Graph can have input.
+Graphs can have inputs.
 They can be used to allow the user of your graph to pass data from the outside (e.g. the Editor) to the graph.
 This happens via the Input Nodes.
 In the General Graph settings you can add Inputs from the outside world.

 ### Adding a Public Input